CHAPTERS

 Her name, ash and thread.

-“You look like shit,” he murmured.
-A frail grin.
+“You look like shit,” he breathed, managing half a grin.

-It hit her in the ribs—the him of it all.
+It hit her square in the chest.
+The him of it all.
 That stupid little smile wired to her heart.
-But it faded.
-Her face hardened.
+Then it faded, and rage filled the vacuum.

 “Why…”

-She did.
-The pier lights.
+Pier lights.
 Cheap wine.
 His terrible Christopher Walken impression.
 The night his company went public.
-A dream, all promise, no warning.
+Max glowed like he’d swallowed a star, all promise, no warning labels.

 “Okay.”